How we got started on our equity journey

 In that plan and each since, our board, staff, advisors and partners made big goals to better engage the region's diverse communities and become more inclusive of cultural and racial diversity.

 When we began this journey, we knew it was critical for FMR and other mainstream environmental groups to be diverse and inclusive.
-We also understood there was much we didn't know and we needed to learn to address equity and justice issues in our work.
+We also understood there was much we didn't know and needed to learn to address equity and justice issues in our work.

 Today, we’re still learning.
 And because we know others are too, we’re sharing this overview of our intentions, actions and process in the early years of our ongoing journey.
-We share this transparently, hoping to continue connecting with others in this work and advance our shared equity goals.
+We share this transparently, hoping to continue connecting with others in this work to advance our shared equity goals.

 FMR's diversity, equity and inclusion working group